Roles of cooperative effects and disorder in photon localization: The case of a vector radiation field: Photon escape rate distribution

-Equation (\ref{maxs}) indicates that $\Gamma_{max}$ is dominated by cooperative effects, depending on the optical thickness, and slightly corrected by disorder effects, depending on the spatial density of the cloud.
-This equation recovers the asymptotic behavior predicted by the Marchenko-Pastur law \cite{MPL, skip3}, namely $\Gamma_{max}\propto \sqrt{b_0-2/k_0l}$ for dilute gases, and $\Gamma_{max}\propto b_0-2/k_0l$ for dense clouds.
+where $A=1.00$, $B=5.00$, and $C=4.50$ are free fitting parameters obtained numerically.
+Equation (\ref{maxs}) results from the eigenvalue distribution of certain random matrices \cite{skip3} with some numerical adjustments \cite{BGAK}.
+It indicates that $\Gamma_{max}$ is dominated by cooperative effects, depending on the optical thickness, and slightly corrected by disorder effects, depending on the spatial density of the cloud.
+This equation recovers the asymptotic behavior predicted by the Marchenko-Pastur law \cite{skip3,MPL}, namely $\Gamma_{max}\propto \sqrt{b_0-2/k_0l}$ for dilute gases, and $\Gamma_{max}\propto b_0-2/k_0l$ for dense clouds.

+Finally, we investigate the configuration-averaged minimal photon emission rate, $\Gamma_{min}$.
+Previous studies have shown that in dilute gases $\Gamma_{min}$ is dominated by subradiant pairs and is given by \cite{BGAK,skip3}:

+As displayed in Fig. \ref{fig4}, both for the scalar and vectorial cases, equation (\ref{min}) holds for low densities but breaks down for dense gases.